 - OCBA Charitable Fund Committee – 2 years

-- Charitable fund raising and volunteer for Marines and their families
+- Charitable fund raising and volunteer for U.S. Marines and their families